 What’s his criteria?
 Lew wants the next generation of U.S. currency to underscore the theme of American democracy.
 The portrait must also — by law — be of someone who is no longer living.

 Hamilton, who was the nation’s first treasury secretary, has been on the $10 bill since 1929.
 He replaced Andrew Jackson, who was the seventh president.

-And don’t worry about poor Alex, he’s not getting taken off the bill.
+Don’t worry about poor Alex.
+Unlike his predecessor, he’s not getting taken off the bill.
 No, he’s just getting a

 live-in girlfriend roommate.

 Lew said Hamilton will also be a part of the new design.
 He said it’s up for discussion whether Hamilton will appear alongside a woman or be the centerpiece of one version of the new bill.

 The only real question is who to choose to be Hamilton’s live-in girlfriend on the bill.
 Hillary is out, since she is still living (I think).
 So are